 Uniform Code of Military Justice (UCMJ)

-Both laws aim to uphold the integrity of military service and ensure that those who falsely claim to have served or received military honors are held accountable for their actions.
-Understanding these laws can offer clarity on the legal risks involved in falsifying military records.
+The goals of both legislation are to uphold the integrity of military service and ensure that people who make fraudulent claims to have served or obtained military decorations are held responsible for their conduct.

 Falsifying military records is a grave offense with wide-reaching implications.
 The legal consequences can be categorized into civil, criminal, and social repercussions.